programster/dockerized-laravel-8/README.md

 # Dockerized Laravel 8
 This is a template project for quickly getting started with developing Laravel 8 projects.

+There is now a [dockerized Laravel 9](https://github.com/programster/dockerized-laravel-9), which you may be more interested in because it is an LTS.

 This makes use of Ubuntu 20.04 as the base image as it is easy enough to tweak and extend for a broader audience.
 E.g.
 I am guessing more people know how to configure Ubuntu than Alpine Linux.